FlyingBBQ/meson_embedded/README.md

 1. The easiest way to intall Meson and Ninja on windows is by using the [MSI installer](https://github.com/mesonbuild/meson/releases)

+1. A native compiler is needed to compile the test framework for the build machine (Windows).
+The Choice is either MinGW or Cygwin.

+    * The MinGW installer can be downloaded from [here](https://osdn.net/projects/mingw/releases/).
+Use the MinGW setup to download at least the `mingw-base` and the `ming-pthread` library.
+Make sure to add [MinGW](http://mingw.org/wiki/Getting_Started) to your system path.

+    * Cygwin...

 1. The [GNU Arm Embedded toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) can be downloaded from arm (win32-sha2 is recommended).
 Check the box to add the toolchain to your path!

 1. [Doxygen](http://www.doxygen.nl/download.html) can be downloaded from the official website.
 Check the box to add Doxygen to your path!

-    1. In order to generate graphs with Doxygen, [Graphiz](https://graphviz.gitlab.io/download/) is needed.
+    * In order to generate graphs with Doxygen, [Graphiz](https://graphviz.gitlab.io/download/) is needed.

 1. Download [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) from ST (make an account in case you do not have one).